caevv/go-hangman/README.md

 ### TODO:
+- Move some logics from main to handler, so they would have just struct as parameter.
-- Store letters already attempted
+- Store letters already attempted.
-- Check if won
+- Check if won.
-- List games
+- List games.
-- Get a game status
+- Get a game status.
-- Fail gracefully
+- Fail gracefully.